prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 You should see a "Start Indexing" button.

-Once you click on this buttong it will start the pipeline.
+Click on this button to start the pipeline.
 The logs are updated every 15 seconds.

 The default indexing processing using the example of 2000+ BBC news stories takes approximately 20 minutes.